DataDog/hiring-engineers/answers.md

 - Bonus Question: What is the difference between a Service and a Resource?

 A Service is a set of processes that do the same job, and a Resource is a particular action for a service.
 Using our flask app as an example, the service is the app itself that have a number of resources ("/", "/api/apm", "/api/trace").

+# Final Question

+I think that any IoT integration alongside APM or distributed tracing would be nice.